Student Honor Code

 - Behavior that disrupts or obstructs teaching, research, administration, disciplinary proceedings, or other University activities.

-- Willfully, recklessly, or knowingly engaging in conduct that violates any University policy, rules, or regulation (for more information go to the NEOMED Student Handbook online).
+- Willfully, recklessly, or knowingly engaging in conduct that violates any University policy, rules, or regulation (for more information go to the COMPASS student handbook.

-- Failure to immediately report any and all infractions of the law to the University, including traffic citations, criminal charges, and the like.
-This includes the failure to comply with University policies on Criminal Background Checks and Toxicology Screening.
+- Failure to immediately report any and all infractions of the law to the University, including criminal charges, loss of driver’s license, and the like, excluding traffic citations.
+This includes the failure to comply with University policies on Criminal Background Checks and Toxicology Screenings.

 - Failure to report violations of the Student Conduct Code.